 - Kids have a tendency to flush everything imaginable down the toilet and drains.
 And while they are still out of school for the summer, they are home more frequently and using the toilet more.
 There is an increased potential that your drains and toilets could clog.
 Teach your kids to use only a couple of sheets of toilet paper and to flush only toilet paper and human waste down the toilet.
 Speak with them about what should be kept out of the toilet and drains.
 You can even post signs to remind them.
 Common clogs are fairly simple to clear with a plunger, but if you need additional help, call in a professional plumber.

 - Your sprinkler heads can break over time and with the increased sprinkler usage in the summer, it is a good time to check your sprinkler heads.
 The other problem with sprinkler heads breaking is when you are mowing the lawn.
-Be careful mowing around where the sprinkler heads are located and avoid damaging them.
+Be careful moving around where the sprinkler heads are located and avoid damaging them.
 Replace them as necessary.

 - Warmer sunshine leads to plant growth.
 As plants extend their roots, you might experience trouble if those roots damage your water and sewer lines.
 The roots can wrap around the lines or grow through them.
 You might see signs of trouble when your drains inside the house start to backup.
-Excessive rain and a ground that is saturated can also cause water and soil to get into sewer pipes through cracks and cause the sewer line to back up.
+Excessive rain and ground that is saturated can also cause water and soil to get into sewer pipes through cracks and cause the sewer line to back up.

 If you experience trouble, call a qualified plumber right away.
 Your plumber might recommend a sewer line replacement if the damage is extensive.
 While servicing your sewers can help prevent the worst of the problems, installing a drain plug in each drain is a cheap and easy way to prevent water from backing up during storms.